deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Okay, how did you know?"
 She demanded.
 "Do I smell or something?"

 "Nope!
-You're just…relaxed."
+You're just...relaxed."
 And how.
 Ava wasn't tightly-wound or anything, but she *did* have a kind of sadness about her that was totally gone right now.
 She was so pretty when she smiled, too.
 It was nice to see.

 Ava shoved her suitcase into her room, while Charlotte bounced on her toe-tips, eager to hear all about Cimbrean and Adam.